Klara Ashrafyan: Academics

 Ashrafyan's first monograph, published in 1960, was titled The Delhi Sultanate, covering the political development and social and economic basis for the first Islamic dominions in North India.
 This was the first publication on the subject in the Soviet Union.

-Her investigations were chiefly into land ownership and the socio-economic structure of Indo-Muslim states.
-In keeping with Soviet philosophies of progressive evolution of the economy, she termed private land holdings in the 13th century as feudal tenure, replaced subsequently by the military organisation of the ruling class, leading to state ownership of land and the economic subjugation of the peasantry.
-She claimed that private ownership evolved slowly in India with the coercion of producers, such that before the British occupation of the country, prerequisites for production relations were already being established in the agricultural system of the country.
+Her research primarily investigated land ownership and the socio-economic framework of Indo-Muslim states.
+Aligned with Soviet economic theories of progressive historical evolution, she classified 13th-century private land holdings as feudal tenure.
+According to her analysis, this system was subsequently replaced by the ruling class's military organization, leading to state land ownership and the economic subjugation of the peasantry.
+She argued that private ownership in India evolved gradually through the coercion of producers, meaning that essential prerequisites for modern production relations had already developed within the country's agricultural system prior to the British occupation.
 Whereas some scholars claimed that the rise and fall of dominions in India were essentially manifestations of a static socio-economic structure, with state power changing hands and not facing any social conflicts or subaltern revolts, Ashrafyan contended that by the late medieval period, there were peasant uprisings against Mughal rule, chiefly caused by wealthy agriculturalists wanting a larger share of the revenue and power.
-Indeed, she posited two stages of feudalism, an early phase up to the 13th century and a developed phase up to the 18th.
-In the former, a hierarchical organisation of class established itself, with the peasantry and merchant class subjugated and a new elite lording over them.
-In the latter, popular movements churned society, upending the hierarchy to a degree.
-Still, she said, feudalism didn't evolve sufficiently towards the capitalist stage of development.
+Specifically, she posited two distinct stages of Indian feudalism: an early phase extending up to the 13th century, and a developed phase lasting until the 18th century.
+In the initial phase, a strict hierarchical class structure emerged, subjugating the peasantry and merchant classes beneath a new ruling elite.
+During the later phase, popular social movements partially disrupted this hierarchy.
+However, she concluded that Indian feudalism ultimately failed to evolve sufficiently to transition into a capitalist stage of development.
 This thesis was criticised as dubious, especially for the pan-Indian nature of the argument, whereas other researchers had shown that in the South, taxpayers were not necessarily peasants and in any case owned property.

 In her analysis of the change of socio-economic structures, Ashrafyan (in keeping with the Soviet school of Indian studies) took an anti-religious stance, suggesting that movements such as Bhakti and Sikhism diluted social reform with religious garb, and that Akbar's Din-i Ilahi was a state counter to reduce their energy.